 The University of Mount Union is a member of The Tuition Exchange, Inc. (TE), a national organization that administers tuition scholarships for dependent children of employees from member colleges and universities.
 The University also provides a tuition exchange opportunity through its partnership with the Council of Independent Colleges (CIC).

 TE and CIC applications are due no later than January 1 for a fall start of the same year.
-For example, students enrolling at Mount Union for the Fall 2017 semester have a TE and CIC application deadline of January 1, 2017.
+For example, students enrolling at Mount Union for the fall 2020 semester have a TE and CIC application deadline of January 1, 2020.

 Tuition exchange is limited to one dependent per faculty/administrative staff member.

 *Requires access to Mount Union's student, faculty, and staff portal

 To receive full consideration for any tuition exchange program, the employee must begin by completing and submitting a *Tuition Exchange Export Application form.
 The application is due to the director of student financial aid by October 1 of the year during which the eligible dependent is a senior in high school.
 Late applications will be accepted but may decrease the likelihood of acceptance into the Tuition Exchange Program.

 Tuition Exchange is limited to eight consecutive semesters, or 12 terms or quarters, the period normally required to receive a baccalaureate degree at an accredited institution of higher education.